 The flavour / aroma of cannabis oil is determined by the terpenes and flavonoids of the respective strains of cannabis that the extract is derived from.
 This is a benefit of using whole buds in our extracts.

 We produce cannabis oils with different ratios of the major cannabinoids (THC and CBD) in order to meet the unique and diverse medical needs of our clients.
+Oral Sprays are available in CBD, balanced, and THC profiles, with various potencies for each profile.

 Medical Use Recommendation